SatyamSaxena1/codeobserver-preview/codeobserver-poc/README.md

 - **Ambient monitoring** of document opens, edits, saves, selections, and Copilot command usage (when the API is available).
 - **Strategic insight generation** via a modular analysis orchestrator that prefers any LM Studio model you configure while preserving an automatic deterministic fallback when offline.
 - **Insight surfacing** with a status bar indicator, quick history browsing, and on-demand notifications.
+- **Historical visibility** via an insights dashboard webview, quick export, and one-click clearing of stale guidance.
+- **Session persistence** that restores prior insights when you reopen the workspace, so strategic guidance survives restarts.
 - **Configuration hooks** for custom objectives and analysis cool-down windows.
 - **Foundational tests** to ensure extension activation and command registration.